pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 Add code to the `Ball` which:

 * Checks whether its _x_ coordinate is greater than some fixed value;
-  you can check that `195` is a reasonable guess for this.
+  you can check that `195` works for this.
 * If so, you need to do two things:
     * Change the ball’s _x_ coordinate by the opposite (i.e., negative) of the `x_velocity`.
 This puts the ball back where it was before